mandiant/Ghidrathon/README.md

 ### Switching Python Interpreters

-You can switch Ghidrathon to use a different Python interpreter by running `ghidrathon_configure.py` using the new Python interpreter.
+You can switch Ghidrathon to use a different Python interpreter by executing step `2` using the new Python interpreter.

 ### Using Python Virtual Environments

-Ghidrathon supports Python virtual environments. **To use a Python virtual environment, complete step `1` from within your virtual environment.** Do the same when running `ghidrathon_configure.py` to switch the Ghidrathon to use a different interpreter.
+You can use a Python virtual environment with Ghidrathon by executing step `2` from the virtual environment.
+To switch to a different virtual environment, simply execute step `2` from the new virtual environment.

 ## Using Ghidrathon